Thursday, 20 August 2026

 Here I sit in a very average business class seat on a Qantas flight from Perth to Brisbane.

-Yep, you guessed it, Air New Zealand had a mechanical problem and our flight from Perth to Auckland was cancelled.
-However at the Air New Zealand desk in Perth, after quite a little wait, we were promised business flights from Perth to Brisbane, and then business on to Auckland.
-It
+Yep, you guessed it, Air New Zealand had a mechanical problem, and our flight from Perth to Auckland was cancelled.
+However, at the Air New Zealand desk in Perth, after quite a long wait, we were promised business flights from Perth to Brisbane, and then business on to Auckland.

-We arrived in Brisbane at midnight and were booked into a motel (shabby at best) where we repacked our bags to allow for only one piece of check in luggage and crammed 7 kilos into our small case.
-This was due to no business seats being available from Brisbane to Auckland, only economy seats, so we assumed only 1 piece of check in instead of the two promised for the final leg of our trip.
+We arrived in Brisbane at midnight and were booked into a motel (shabby at best) where we repacked our bags to allow for only one piece of checked-in luggage and crammed 7 kilos into our small case.
+This was due to no business seats being available from Brisbane to Auckland, only economy seats, so we assumed only 1 piece of check-in instead of the two promised for the final leg of our trip.
 (PS.
-Got to check in and they had made an allowance of 6 bags for the three of us, but nobody told us, even when we had called Air NZ to check).
+Got to check in and they had made an allowance of 6 bags for the three of us, but nobody told us, even when we had called Air NZ to check.)

 We finally arrived home on the 4th after leaving Mauritius on the second.
 All very happy but tired.
 It is a shame that things went a bit haywire at the end, but at least the problem occurred in a country that we are very familiar with!